-To assess "unit nonresponse" (an individual not participating in the survey) for any non-response bias, comparison was made between Wave 1 and respondents and those eligible and who consented to be invited but did not respond.[35]
-This was assessed via comparison of available demographic data.
-Gender data was available and showed that non-responders were approximately 60% female and 40% male, compared to 71% female respondents, indicating a small bias.
-Typically females are
+To assess 'unit nonresponse' (an individual not participating in the survey) for any non-response bias, comparison was made between Wave 1 and respondents and those eligible and who consented to be invited but did not respond.35 This was assessed via comparison of available demographic data.
+Gender data was available and showed that non-responders were approximately 60% women and 40% men, compared with 71% female respondents, indicating a small bias.
+Typically women are less likely to respond to initial contact but more likely to respond to repeated reminders35 so this may be a result of the reminder strategy.